translatable-exegetical-tools/Abbott-Smith/word_list.md

 Word List
 =

-This file contains a list of words with Strong's numbers and frequency data.
-The first table includes words that occur 100+ times in the NT.
-The second table includes the rest of the words in the NT.
-Both tables are sorted alphabetically.
+This file contains a list of words sorted alphabetically with Strong's numbers and frequency data.
 To see what pages contributors are currently working on, see https://github.com/translatable-exegetical-tools/Abbott-Smith/wiki/Task-Assignments.

 This list is not exhaustive, nor do we expect it to match Abbott-Smith exactly because some lines are taken from Strong's.
 We simply want to try to match Strong's numbers with the correct lexemes in Abbott-Smith and clean up entries in Abbott-Smith that are not on this list.